 - For premium climbs with additional camping gear (such as a private portable toilet or hot mountain shower) or safety gear (such as a hyperbaric chamber or stretcher) more porters are required to carry the additional gear.

-- Tour Operator: Low-budget tour operators tend to pay your porters only few dollars per day, which means that you should tip at least $10 per porter per day.
+- Tour Operator: Low-budget tour operators tend to pay your porters only a few dollars per day, which means that you should tip at least $10 per porter per day.
 Tour operators committed to ethical climb practices pay your porters higher wages, which means that your recommended tip is lower.
-That’s why it’s important to check the specific tipping guidelines with your tour operator.
+That’s why it’s important to check the specific Kilimanjaro tipping guidelines with your tour operator.
 However, please be mindful that low-budget operators are unlikely to recommend you to tip fair amounts as they hope to get your business by keeping costs low.
 Thus, their recommendation is unlikely to provide a reliable basis for comparison with ethical climb prices.
 When adding fair tips to low-budget offers, the total fair price should be roughly in line with ethical climb offers.
 Therefore, if you care about fair porter compensation, it is best to book an ethical climb.

 To quickly calculate the recommended tip for your own climb as per your tour operator guidelines (tip per crew member per day, total number of crew members), we have developed an easy calculation tool for you: